 A MNO operates an LTE based TV service.
 Receivers of the LTE based TV service can be subscribers of the MNO or roaming subscribers of other MNOs.
 While receiving LTE based TV service these UEs shall be able to make use of other 3GPP provided services they might be subscribed to, such as voice, SMS or data .
-A special case is receive-only devices that do not have any subscription and thus will only receive limited service.

-Main design goal and reason for the work item for the LTE based TV service is the efficient use of resources allocated for.
-For example usage of eMBMS (Rel-13) limits currently TV service to 60% of cell resources and a pre-configured allocation manner, this constraint needs to be lifted for LTE based TV service.